-On 14th October 2020, The Delhi High Court sought response of the Centre on separate pleas by two same-sex couples.
-One couple is seeking to get married under the Special Marriage Act (SMA) and the other keen on the registration of their wedding in the US under the Foreign Marriage Act (FMA).
+On 14th October 2020, The Delhi High Court sought a response from the Centre on separate pleas by two same-sex couples.
+One couple is seeking to get married under the Special Marriage Act (SMA) and the other is keen on the registration of their wedding in the US under the Foreign Marriage Act (FMA).
 The celebrated judgement on Section 377 of the Indian Penal Code of decriminalising consensual same-sex relations was a much-needed change for India.

 But this is just the beginning and we have only embarked on the journey to a progressive, inclusive, diverse and equal society.
-On the 14th, a bench of Justices R S Endlaw and Asha Menon issued notice to the Centre and the Delhi government seeking their stand on the plea by two women seeking to get married under the SMA.
+On the 14th, a bench of Justices R S Endlaw and Asha Menon issued a notice to the Centre and the Delhi government seeking their stand on the plea by two women seeking to get married under the SMA.
 The court also issued notice to the Centre and the Consulate General of India in New York on the other plea by two men who got married in the US but were denied registration of their marriage under the FMA.
 The Bench listed both matters for hearing on January 8, 2021.

 What Did The Section 377 Verdict Signify?

 In 2018, the Hon’ble Supreme Court of India in its historical judgement of Navtej Singh Johar v.
 Union of India decriminalised homosexuality in the country.
-However, despite this progressive judgement, certain questions incidental to the homosexual relationships remained unaddressed by both the Apex Court and the Government.
+However, despite this progressive judgement, certain questions incidental to homosexual relationships remained unaddressed by both the Apex Court and the Government.

-Although the Act did not explicitly specify “gay sex” or any other consensual intercourse involve those who are not heterosexual, it was based on the idea that anything other than normative heterosexual sex was “against the order of nature” and, therefore, criminal.
+Although the Act did not explicitly specify “gay sex” or any other consensual intercourse involving those who are not heterosexual, it was based on the idea that anything other than normative heterosexual sex was “against the order of nature” and, therefore, criminal.
 Technically this covers forms of sex that are not considered “natural” for heterosexuals, like oral or anal sex, as well as all forms of intercourse between homosexuals.

 Justice DY Chandrachud said, “Members of the LGBT community are entitled, as all other citizens, to the full range of constitutional rights including the liberties protected by the Constitution.
-Members of the LGBT community are entitled to the benefit of an equal citizenship, without discrimination, and to the equal protection of law.”.
+Members of the LGBT community are entitled to the benefit of equal citizenship, without discrimination, and to the equal protection of law.”.